stefalda/localized-strings/README.md

 );
 ```

-## Psuedo Helper
+## Pseudo Helper

 Sometimes you have already a lot of text string in your project and starts to implement a language component.
-Using Psuedo during this phase can help to speed up finding what is done and not.
+Using Pseudo during this phase can help to speed up finding what is done and not.

 In constructor you can enable